spiffdev/help-pages/pages/03.Quick-Start/01.shopify/installing-snippets/docs.md

 - background_colour: The background colour of the button.
 Defaults to Spiff Pink.

+- height: The value to use as the height of the button, e.g. '20px'.

 - label_colour: The colour of the text on the button.
 Defaults to white.

 - label_text: The text to display on the button.
 Defaults to "Customise now on #spiff".

+- redirect_to_cart: Whether to redirect the user to the cart page on completion of the workflow.
+Defaults to false,

+- width: The value to use as the width of the button e.g. '100px',

 # To add a new button that creates design products